-The most obvious odd type of mushroom is the oyster mushroom, which is missing a stem (or almost is)!
+The most obvious odd type of mushroom is the oyster mushroom type.
 They grow on wood and either have no stem or a stem that does not grow under the centre of the cap but instead eccentrically off to one side or out of one side of the cap.

 Other mushrooms have subtle signs that sometimes indicate a gilled mushroom is not actually related to other gilled mushrooms, which I consider odd.